'Do join': Indian PM Modi invites expats to meet him in Abu Dhabi

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-This evening, PM Modi will address more than 60,000 expats during the ‘Ahlan Modi’ event at the Zayed Sports City Stadium in Abu Dhabi.
+This evening, PM Modi will address thousands of expats during the ‘Ahlan Modi’ event at the Zayed Sports City Stadium in Abu Dhabi.
 The event organisers said registrations were closed because of an “overwhelming response” from the Indian community to attend Modi’s address.

+“The stadium is ready to welcome our Indian PM Modi for the event.
+On Monday, more than 2,000 volunteers came for the mock drill.
+Today, we are ready to host this event.
+We expect a huge crowd for the event,” Jitendra Vaidya, from the Ahlan Modi event said.

 Later, on Wednesday, the Indian PM will participate in the World Government Summit 2024 in Dubai.
 Modi will deliver a keynote address at the summit where India is the 'guest of honour' along with Turkey and Qatar.
 He will meet Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai.